aws-samples/amazon-sagemaker-built-in-algorithms-mlops-pipeline-using-aws-cdk/README.md

 ### **How to re-trigger the StateMachine in Step Functions**

-Because a S3-event trigger is registered in `Lambda Function`, it is restarted when you upload a file with a different name(s3 key) under `input` in `mlopspipelinedemo-churn-xgboost-region-account`.
+Because a S3-event trigger is registered in `Lambda Function`, it is restarted when you upload a file with a different name(s3 key) under `input` in `mlopsdemo-churnxgboostpipelinestack-asset-region-account`.

 ![lambda-s3-event](docs/asset/lambda-s3-event.png)